 The rest of this article is composed as follows.
 In \Cref{section:preliminary}, we prepare some basic results about arrangement theory.
 In \Cref{section:introduction to WY-matrix}, we define the WY-matrix, and also introduce some notation around the matrix.
-Finally, in \Cref{section:proof of main theorem}, we show a proof of our main theorem.
+Finally, in \Cref{section:proof of main theorem}, we show the proofs of our main results.